greenJaa/nginx_task/README.md

 # Nginx Virtual Host Setup Script

-This script automates the process of setting up a new virtual host on an Nginx server.
+This script automates the process of setting up a new virtual host on an Nginx server on port 8080

 ## Features:
 - Installs Nginx if not already installed.